 NiSource and Piedmont Natural Gas have teamed up to develop a new 12 Bcf natural gas storage field in Hardy and Hampshire counties, WV.
-The Hardy Storage Company LLC filed a formal project application last week with the Federal Energy Regulatory Commission (FERC).
+The Hardy Storage Company LLC filed a formal project application this week with the Federal Energy Regulatory Commission (FERC).

 The depleted field reservoir will have the capability of delivering up to 176,000 Dth/d when fully operational.
 The companies expect to begin construction on the field later this year and have first storage injections in the spring of 2007.
 An open season last year resulted in full subscription of the project's storage capacity under long-term firm contracts.